rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

 This article will teach you how to authenticate users with [Django][] in a simple, quick, and secure manner.
-You’ll also learn how to require authentication on certain pages of your website, and how to gracefully handle login and logout functionality.
+You'll also learn how to require authentication on certain pages of your website, and how to gracefully handle login and logout functionality.